nguyenhoangan-monkey/nguyenhoangan-monkey/README.md

 compilers and used for cybersecurity penetration testing, they are perfect to tame the chaoticness of AI generated code.
 If we combine LLM with well-defined logic from OCaml/Rust, naturally we will create a neurosymbolic AI that can generalize to many domains.

 ## OCaml and Rust should be used to benefit Vietnam.
-In Vietnam, the goal is by 2045 to achieve a developed socialist-oriented economy.
+In Vietnam, the goal is by 2045 to achieve a developed economy.
 For myself and for the world, I think it is important to use these technologies to benefit the people to solve perennial problems such as:
 * Parsing business documents (.docx, .xlsx, .pdf) in a modular manner
 * Model business and law as deterministic logic with auditibility